What is cold agglutinin disease?

 Immune system and the complement pathway graphic

-What’s the connection between the complement pathway and haemolysis in CAD?
+What’s the connection between the complement pathway and hemolysis in CAD?

 What are the risks of cold agglutinin disease?